mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 | "diet-esp"         | ThisRFC   |
 ~~~

-We request IANA to create the following registried for the "diet-esp" IIPC Profile.
+We request IANA to create the following registries for the "diet-esp" IIPC Profile.

 ~~~
 | Flow Label CDA Value | Reference |